blockchainsllc/in3-server/README.md

 ## Deployment

 The NodeRegistry can be deployed using the function `deployNodeRegistry(pk: string, url = 'http://localhost:8545', transport?: Transport)`.
-As the NodeRegistry needs a BlockHashRegistry contract-address during the deployment, both of them will be deployed at once and automatically linked.
+As the NodeRegistry needs a BlockhashRegistry contract-address during the deployment, both of them will be deployed at once and automatically linked.

-An alternative way of deploying only the NodeRegistry and using an already deployed BlockHashRegistry-contract would be using `deployContract(url, '0x' + bin.contracts[Object.keys(bin.contracts).find(_ => _.indexOf('NodeRegistry') >= 0)].bin + padStart(blockHashAddress, 64, "0")`.
+An alternative way of deploying only the NodeRegistry and using an already deployed BlockhashRegistry-contract would be using `deployContract(url, '0x' + bin.contracts[Object.keys(bin.contracts).find(_ => _.indexOf('NodeRegistry') >= 0)].bin + padStart(blockHashAddress, 64, "0")`.

 Both of the function can be found within the `src/util/registry.ts` file.